The Volunteer Team Behind Bluesfest (VTBB)

 What is the Accessibility Standards Customer Service Training and why do I have to do it for the festival?

 Accessibility Standards for Customer Service is a provincially-driven act created to increase awareness and services for people with disabilities.
-All organizations that provide goods or services directly to the public are affected by this act, and that includes volunteers for RBC Bluesfest.
+All organizations that provide goods or services directly to the public are affected by this act, and that includes volunteers for Ottawa Bluesfest.

 Do I have to complete the Accessibility Standards Customer Service Training before registration?
 How do I do that?